Part of sentences & Five Basic Sentence Patterns.

 Our father built us a treehouse.

-The teacher gave the exam papers to students.
+The teacher gave the exam papers to the students.

 An adjunct is an addition to a sentence.
 It gives more information and meaning to a sentence.
-Can be identify by asking why/ when/ where/ how.
+Can be identified by asking why/ when/ where/ how.

 EX: The baby cried.

 The baby cried loudly. (loudly = adjunct)

 The baby cried loudly in the room. (in the room = adjunct)

 - Subject + Verb + Indirect Object + Direct Object (Adjunct)